FrancesCoronel/intro-cs/GLOSSARY.md

 ## LinkedIn

-a business-oriented social networking service that reports more than 259 million acquired users in more than 200 countries and territories as of June 2013
+A business-oriented social networking service that reports more than 259 million acquired users in more than 200 countries and territories as of June 2013.

 ## git